AliciaChuang/intro-to-aws-cdk-workshop/README.md

 # Welcome to your CDK TypeScript project
 This workshop is derived from the AWS CDK workshop, located at https://cdkworkshop.com.

+Prerequisites for the workshop: [Set Up AWS For Local Development](https://docs.google.com/document/d/1fOsFLnBVsJKVMthliba1-UJGVf6vch3wr_4QelCVRMg/edit?usp=sharing)

+Note: We generally use cdk init to initialize a git repo with basic CDK structure, dependencies, and config files, but since we are going to clone, we will run “npm i” instead to get all required dependencies

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.